-How Smart Retailers Are Approaching Black Friday This Year
+How Smart Retailers Are Approaching Their Black Friday Strategy This Year

 Prepare your website for unprecedented volumes of traffic!